-It’s a blood cancer that begins in the marrow of your bones, the soft center where new blood cells grow.
-If you have polycythemia vera, your marrow makes too many red blood cells, which causes your blood to get too thick.
-That can make you more likely to have blood clots, a stroke, or a heart attack.
+Polycythemia vera (PV) is a blood cancer that begins in the marrow of your bones, the soft center where new blood cells grow.
+It causes your marrow to make too many red blood cells so your blood is too thick.
+You may be more likely to have clots, a stroke, or a heart attack.

-This disease develops very slowly, usually over many years.
-Although it can be life-threatening if you don't get any treatment, most people have a good chance of living a long life when they get the right care.
+This disease gets worse slowly, usually over many years.
+It can be life-threatening if you don't get treatment, but the right care can help you live a long life.

-Most people find out they have this condition when they’re 60 or older.
+Most people who have PV don’t get diagnosed until they’re 60 or older, usually after a routine blood test.
 But it can happen at any age.
-It's more common among men than women.
+Men get it more often than women.

-It's natural to worry when you learn that you have cancer.
-But keep in mind that everyone is different and all cancers aren’t the same.
+It's common to worry when you find out that you have cancer.
+Remember that everyone is different and that all cancers aren’t the same.
 With the support of your doctor, family, friends, and other people who have polycythemia vera, you’ll be in the best position to manage it.

 Most people with polycythemia vera have too many red blood cells.
-But the disease may also cause you to have too many white blood cells and platelets.
+But it can also cause you to have too many white blood cells and platelets.

 At first, you may not notice any problems.
-When you do start having symptoms, you may have:
+When they do show up, polycythemia vera symptoms can include:

-- Double vision or seeing dark or blind spots that come and go
+- Dark or blind spots in your vision that come and go

 - Itching all over your body, especially after you've been in warm or hot water